USS Wando (1864): Capture

-Wando was built as the side-wheel steamer SS Let Her Rip in 1864 at Glasgow, Scotland, for use as a Confederate blockade runner in the American Civil War.
+Wando was built in 1864 as the side-wheel steamer Let Her Rip by Messrs.
+Kirkpatrick, M'Intyre & Co., Port Glasgow, United Kingdom.
+Launched on 25 March, she was built for use as a Confederate blockade runner in the American Civil War.
 Let Her Rip sailed under British colors until May 1864 when the Chicora Import and Export Company of Charleston, South Carolina, purchased her.
 In July 1864, after her first blockade-running trip into Wilmington, North Carolina, she was renamed SS Wando.

 Wando was captured at sea off Cape Romain, South Carolina, by the Union side-wheel steamer USS Fort Jackson on 21 October 1864 as she attempted to slip away from the Confederate coast laden with cotton.
 The U.S. Navy purchased the ship from the Boston, Massachusetts, prize court on 5 November 1864, converted her into a gunboat, and commissioned her as USS Wando at the Boston Navy Yard on 22 December 1864, Acting Master Frederick T. King in command.